 There are several models available to describe tip displacement of an IPMC.
-For instance Newbury and Leo [9]proposed a linear model with mechanical terms - mechanical impedance and inertia, and two electric terms - DC resistance and charge storage.
+For instance Newbury and Leo [11]proposed a linear model with mechanical terms - mechanical impedance and inertia, and two electric terms - DC resistance and charge storage.
 The model was based on an equivalent circuit representation that was related to the mechanical, electrical and electromechanical properties of the material.
 Expressions for the quasi-static and dynamic mechanical impedance were derived from beam theory.
 The electrical impedance was modeled as a series combination of resistive and capacitive elements.
 So the resulting linear electromechanical model was based on the measurement of the effective permittivity, elastic modulus, and effective strain coefficient.

 There are more lumped models available.
-In those models input parameters such as voltage or current are converted to the output parameters - tip displacement, force, and etc. For instance Jung et al. modeled an IPMC as a high pass filter, using series of resistors and capacitors in their calculations [10].
+In those models input parameters such as voltage or current are converted to the output parameters - tip displacement, force, and etc. For instance Jung et al. modeled an IPMC as a high pass filter, using series of resistors and capacitors in their calculations [12].
 The model was an equivalent electrical circuit model for the IPMC actuator using experimental data.

-Punning proposed a non-linear transmission line model, where all the elements of transmission line had a physical meaning [11].
+Punning proposed a non-linear transmission line model, where all the elements of transmission line had a physical meaning [13].
 He showed that the IPMC model works as a delay line with changing resistors and the curvature of the IPMC sample at a given point depends on the surface resistance.

 There are few Finite Element models for an IPMC available.
-Some authors like Wallmersperger [12] and Nasser [13] have already simulated mass transfer and electrostatic effects - similar approach is used in current thesis.
-Toi [14] proposed a Finite Element model, where viscosity terms in transportation processes were included explicitly.
+Some authors like Nasser and Wallmersperger [15, 14] have already simulated mass transfer and electrostatic effects - similar approach is used in current thesis.
+Toi [16] proposed a Finite Element model, where viscosity terms in transportation processes were included explicitly.
 However, the basis of the described model was a rectangular beam with 2 pairs of electrodes.
-My approach for simulating mechanical bending is taking advantage of the numerical nature of FEM problems - the continuum mechanics equations are used instead of analytical Euler beam theory which is more commonly used by authors like Lee [15] and Wallmersperger [16].
+Instead of using continuum mechanical equations for simulating mechanical bending, analytical Euler beam theory is more commonly used by authors like Lee [17] and Wallmersperger [18].

-Spontaneous oscillations are a widespread phenomenon in nature.
-They have been studied for large number of experiments, including electrochemical systems, such as the oxidation of metals and organic materials [17].
-Electrochemical systems exhibiting instabilities often behave like activator-inhibitor systems.
-In these systems the electrode potential is an essential variable and takes on the role either of the activator or of the inhibitor.
-If certain conditions are met, an activator-inhibitor system can generate oscillations [18].
-As brought out in previous chapter, a series of tests with self-oscillating IPMCs were conducted by Kim et al. [7].
+As brought out in previous chapter, a series of tests with self-oscillating IPMCs were conducted by Kim et al. [9].
 The initial oscillation model for an IPMC was proposed by D. Kim [19].
 It was a numerical model, which was able to predict voltage and also tip displacement for certain experimental configuration.
 However the model was very rigid and did not work for different HCHO concentrations.
 The model was based on the work of Strasser [20], which is also the base of the electrochemical model proposed in this paper.